 Direct Funding Method

-This guide explains how to generate random numbers using the Direct funding method.
-This method doesn’t require a subscription and is optimal for one-off requests for randomness.
+This guide explains how to generate random numbers using the direct funding method.
+This method doesn't require a subscription and is optimal for one-off requests for randomness.
 This method also works best for applications where your end-users must pay the fees for VRF because the cost of the request is determined at request time.

-VRF Direct funding
+VRF direct funding

-Request and Receive Data
+Request and receive data

+Requests to Chainlink VRF v2 follow the request and receive data cycle.
 This end-to-end diagram shows each step in the lifecycle of a VRF direct funding request:

 - EOA (Externally Owned Account): An externally owned account that has a private key and can control a smart contract.
 Transactions can be initiated only by EOAs.